-I've been around the block a few times.
-I'm not sure I like that.
+And I've been around the block a few times.
+I'm not sure.

-I know you're younger than me, but we know that it's cyclical.
+I know.
+You're younger than me, but.
+But we know that it's cyclical.
 And we know that things always get better again.

-This is one of the worst we've had, I think, it's not one of the worst yet.
-But it's I think people are worried that it'll be one of the worst we've had because it's unusual, isn't it?
+This is one of the worst we've had.
+I think, not it's not one of the worst yet.
+But it's I think people are worried that it'll be one of the worst we've had because it's it's unusual, isn't it?
 We've got a war going on in Europe, which is seriously affecting so much.
-And people I think are nervous that this isn't just like any other recession, this is going to be slightly worse, which of course could be completely unfounded.
-It could be that it all passes off relatively, I want to say unnoticed, but without too much pain.
+And people I think are nervous that this isn't just like any other recession, this is this is going to be slightly worse, which of course could be completely unfounded.
+It, it could be that we'd all passes off relatively, I want to say unnoticed, but without too much pain.

 Yeah.
-But I think just trying to keep a positive outlook throughout it all, and keep our eyes on where opportunities are.
-Because I think in every recession, there's always opportunities for growth, or for something new.
-And it's just keeping an eye on that, listening to what people are talking about, and just thinking what else can we do that would support them?
+But I think just trying to keep positive outlook Throughout it all, and keep our eyes on where opportunities are.
+Because I think in every recession, there's always opportunities for for growth, or for something new.
+And it's just keeping an eye on that.
+Listening to what people are talking about, and just thinking what else can we do that would support them?

-So what are sort of problems that you think are going to arise that people are worried about, facing realistically or otherwise?
+So what are what are sort of problems that you think are going to arise that people are worried about?
+Facing realistically or otherwise?

 Yeah.
 Well, there is that increasing costs, that is going to be worrying people.
-And I think that's where we need to start now looking at all of our costs in our business, where can we save some money without damaging the business?
-I think that's the critical bit.
-I certainly encourage clients to go through their statements every quarter, and say, is this cost here absolutely critical to my business, or can it go and be forensic about going through all of those things.

-It's one of those things which it sounds like a statement of the blindingly obvious, but I don't know about other practitioners, but it's one thing I hate doing is going through bank statements.
-You know, fortunately I've got a very conscientious wife, and a very, very scrupulous bookkeeper.
-And both of them sort of go through this and ask me what the hell I'm spending money on at the end of every month, not quarter.

-Oh wow.

-But there's some things here that we can't change, aren't there, we are going to have bigger energy bills at the end of the year, and in the next quarter, and so on, regardless of whether our next prime minister decides to freeze energy prices or not, I think they are going to be higher.
-And there's not much we can do about that, is there, so, you've got a list of things here which are common recession problems.
-Run us through those, what are these other problems?
+And I think that's where we need to start.
+Now looking at all of our costs in our business, where can we save some money without damaging the business?
+I think that's, that's the critical bit.
+I certainly encourage clients to go through their statements every quarter, and say, Is this cost here?
+Absolutely critical to my business, or can it go and be forensic about going through all of those things, too.
+It's one of those things which it sounds like a statement of the blindingly obvious, but I don't know about other practice.
+She knows but it's one thing I hate doing is going through bank statements.
+You know, I just fortunately I've got a very conscientious wife, and a very, very scrupulous bookkeeper.
+And both of them sort of go through this and asked me what the hell I'm spending money on at the end of every month, not quarter Oh, yeah.
+But there's some some things here that we can't change on their way we're going to have, we are going to have bigger energy, but it was at the end of the year, and in the next quarter, and so on.
+Regardless of whether our next prime minister decides to freeze enemy energy prices or not, I think they are going to be higher.
+And there's not much we can do about that is that so what I mean, you've got you've got a list of things here, which are common recession problems. run us through those, what is it that you're one of these other problems?
 And how are we going to fix it?